 You cannot substitute dairy butter for coconut butter, nor can you substitute coconut oil for coconut butter.

 Please read this post where I talk about coconut products in detail and clear up the common confusion with ingredient names.

 Also, the texture of the cookies may vary depending on the brand(s) of coconut products you use.
 I have found in my years of cooking that there can be a big difference between brands of coconut products and how they work in recipes.
 For this recipe, I found I got the best results when I used coconut butter from Tropical Traditions and almond flour from my local health food store.
 If you find that your dough is too dry, just add a tablespoon or two of coconut milk (or milk of your choice) to the mix until you get the right consistency.

-Chocolate Chip Blondies :: Gluten-Free, Grain-Free, Dairy-Free, Refined Sugar-Free
+William's Chocolate Chip Blondie Recipe + A Very Personal Tribute :: Gluten-Free, Grain-Free, Dairy-Free, Refined Sugar-Free

 - 2 cups coconut butter, warmed until liquid

 - 2 tsp vanilla extract

 - 1/2 cup erythritol (or granulated sweetener of your choice)